© We are Explorers

 To ride one of the majestic steam trains on the West Coast Wilderness Railway is to take a journey back in time – to the days of tenacious fettlers and tough-as-nails prospectors.

-The terrain is stunning, and whether it’s a half-day or full-day steam trip, departing from either Queenstown or Strahan, you’ll be amazed and inspired by the ingenuity of the early West Coasters.
+The terrain is stunning, and with tours departing departing from both Queenstown and Strahan you’ll be amazed and inspired by the ingenuity of the early West Coasters.

 Perched on the shores of Macquarie Harbour, Strahan is a picture-perfect seaside village full of history.